fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     Note

-    The solution to this activity can be found on page 373.
+    The solution to this activity can be found below.

 With that, we have learned about the various ways we can clean unstructured data.
 Now, let\'s examine the concept of extracting